amasondev/glivestreamer/README.md

-gLiveStreamer is a GTK+ frontend for the livestreamer: http://livestreamer.tanuki.se/
+gLiveStreamer is a GTK+ frontend for livestreamer: http://livestreamer.tanuki.se/

 Installation
 =============